Peki'in Synagogue: Later history

+Archaeological findings

 Carved stones from ancient synagogue

 In 1926 and 1930 two old stone tablets were uncovered, reused in the walls of the modern synagogue.
 One depicts a menorah flanked by a lulav, etrog, shofar, and incense shovel.
 The second one, of higher craftsmanship, depicts a Torah shrine.
 A third stone contains a fragmentary relief of a grapevine, found in secondary use in a modern village house.
 All three have been dated between the late 2nd century CE and the early 3rd.
 It has been suggested that the second stone may have come from another, now disappeared Galilean synagogue from Khirbet Tiriya or Tiriha.
 Further decorated stones believed to originate from an ancient synagogue were reused in modern buildings in Peki'in.
 The 2nd-3rd century date for the main three decorated stones is based on a publication by Eliezer Sukenik from 1931 and a gazetteer by F. G. Hüttenmeister from 1977.